A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 How many states still have ACA CO-OPs?

 Twenty-four states had CO-OP plans available in their exchanges starting in October 2013.
 But nearly all of them have since closed.
-As of 2024 and 2025, there are just three CO-OPs still operational in five states:
+As of 2026, there are just three CO-OPs still operational in four states:

 • Community Health Options in Maine

-• Mountain Health CO-OP (Montana Health CO-OP) in Montana, Idaho, and Wyoming
+• Mountain Health CO-OP (Montana Health CO-OP) in Montana and Idaho

 • Common Ground Healthcare Cooperative in Wisconsin